davidswelt/zot_bib_web/README.md

 Requirements
 ----------------------------------------
-- Python 2.7 installation (Python 3 not yet supported by Pyzotero)
+- Python 2.7 or 3 installation
 - Pyzotero
 - Bibliographic entries in Zotero (as user or as group)